-Outdoor living areas such as verandahs, porticos, sunrooms, winter gardens, conservatories or balconies, may need to be included in the zoning of the dwelling if they are capable of being fully enclosed by solid construction elements (e.g. walls, windows, bi-fold or sliding doors) and is specified as a conditioned space (i.e. mechanically heated or cooled).
-If the space is semi-open, enclosable only be fabric blinds for example, or shown as unconditioned, they are required to be modelled for shading purposes only.
+Outdoor living areas such as verandahs, porticos, sunrooms, winter gardens, conservatories or balconies may need to be included in the zoning of the dwelling if they are capable of being fully enclosed by solid construction elements (e.g. walls, windows, bi-fold or sliding doors) and are specified as conditioned spaces (i.e. mechanically heated or cooled).
+If the space is semi-open, enclosable only by fabric blinds for example, or shown as unconditioned, they are required to be modelled for shading purposes only.
 (Tech Note clause 5.1)

-9.4 Neighbouring buildings
+10.4 Neighbouring buildings